 When two animals go head-to-head, varying factors influence which one has the upper hand…or paw.
-Without the consideration of more unpredictable factors, however, the best way to predict the victor is by looking at physiology.
-In the case of a German Shepherd and a wolf, the wolf dominates.
+However, without considering more unpredictable factors, the best way to predict the victor is by looking at physiology.
+The wolf dominates in the case of a German Shepherd and a wolf.

 Let us compare some of the most significant physiological features of the German Shepherd and wolf to see why the wolf is the predicted victor in this matchup.